cronvel/terminal-kit/documentation.md

 The argument 'name' can be:

-* MOUSE_LEFT_BUTTON_PRESSED: well... it is emited when the left mouse button is pressed
+* MOUSE_LEFT_BUTTON_PRESSED: well... it is emitted when the left mouse button is pressed
 * MOUSE_LEFT_BUTTON_RELEASED: when this button is released
 * MOUSE_RIGHT_BUTTON_PRESSED, MOUSE_RIGHT_BUTTON_RELEASED, MOUSE_MIDDLE_BUTTON_PRESSED, MOUSE_MIDDEL_BUTTON_RELEASED: self explanatory
 * MOUSE_WHEEL_UP, MOUSE_WHEEL_DOWN: self explanatory